Developer: Visco Publisher: Sega Release: 1993 Genre: Platformer

 I like Chiki Chiki Boys.
 But once upon a time that wasn’t the case.
 I thought the name was incredibly stupid and the childish box art did it no favors.
 The Genesis also had a stellar lineup in 1993 and I’m sure most would rather play Streets of Rage 2, Shinobi III, Rocket Knight Adventures or Gunstar Heroes than a no name sensation.
 Never judge a book by its cover.
 A chance rental changed my mind about Chiki Chiki Boys completely.
 Often underrated and with a low profile Chiki Chiki Boys is a hidden gem in the Genesis library like Blades of Vengeance and Trouble Shooter.
-Don’t pass this one up.
+Do not pass this one up.

 The peaceful land of Alurea is attacked by monsters and its population decimated.
 The only survivors are the twin sons of the King who grow up ignorant of their homeland.
 When they are finally told of what happened to their kingdom the brothers set out to rid Alurea of evil.
 Released in the arcade under the name Mega Twins this was not one of Capcom’s higher profile releases.
 Despite its low profile it still saw a wide variety of ports.
 The Genesis version published by Sega is a solid edition of a forgotten arcade game and worth tracking down for a few bucks.

 The differences between the twins are slight but pronounced.
 The blue twin has a stronger sword attack.
 Blue only needs six slashes to perform a strong attack versus red’s seven.
 Red is better with magic; he can hold five spells versus blue’s three.
 Depending on you approach the game each has their benefit.
 To make the most of blue you need to spend huge amounts of gold upgrading his sword and shield.
 On the other hand magic costs a pittance in comparison.
-Magic is strong but is still limited.
+Magic is strong but is in short supply.
 Meanwhile every equipment upgrade increases your life bar and attack power.
 With the final super sword every attack blue performs is a strong slash, making him the clear favorite.

 All things considered Sega have done a relatively good job converting the arcade to the home.
 Mega Twins featured large sprites against cute backdrops.
 In many ways it would look right at home on the PC Engine/Turbo Grafx.
 For the most part it is intact with some sacrifices.
 The range of colors has taken a hit but the biggest comes in the backgrounds.
-A large portion of the environmental detail has either been cut or made smaller.
+A large portion of the environmental detail is either missing or made smaller.
 Some stages have also been redesigned, and sadly not for the better.
 While disappointing it is still a good looking game overall.

 In Closing